-Inspired by the use of roof tiles as brise-soleil in 2018 Serpentine Pavilion, this week we take a look at projects that have repurposed and recycled materials at their heart, whether for structural, aesthetic or experimental purposes.
+Inspired by the use of roof tiles as brise-soleil in 2018 Serpentine Pavilion, we take a look at projects that have repurposed and recycled materials at their heart, whether for structural, aesthetic or experimental purposes.

 It is possible to argue that the use of recycled materials in construction is at its most functional when integrated into the structure itself.
 Far from any aesthetic concern, the discarded materials are transformed in such a way as to form the supportive skeleton of the building.

 One of the simplest yet most interesting and known examples of this is the work Shigeru Ban, with his use cardboard paper tubes.
 Integrated into various projects such as The Cardboard Cathedral in New Zealand and The Japan Pavilion Expo 2000 in Hannover, the columns of cardboard tubes provide a simple elegance to the space, as well as a sustainable approach to design.

 The ingenious, low-cost and sustainable use of the paper tubes as structure also led to Shigeru Ban’s design of disaster relief shelters, which were later used in Turkey, India, Sri Lanka, China, Italy, Haiti and Japan among other countries.